Fatboy Slim: Early life and education

-Quentin Leo Cook was born on 31 July 1963 in Bromley in Kent, England, the youngest of three.
+Quentin Leo Cook was born on 31 July 1963 in Bromley in Kent, England (now part of Greater London), the youngest of three.
 His mother was a teacher in a hospital school, and his father was an environmentalist consultant who was appointed an Order of the British Empire for introducing bottle banks into the UK.
 His family belonged to the Kosmon faith, an obscure religious order.

 Cook was raised in Reigate, Surrey, which he later described as a "suburban hell".
 He attended Reigate Grammar School, where he took violin lessons alongside the future prime minister Keir Starmer.
 At school, he became a fan of punk music and edited a punk fanzine.
 He adopted the name Norman when he was bullied for the name Quentin, which his classmates associated with the gay actor Quentin Crisp.
 He collected records and began DJing at 15.

 At sixth form college, Cook met the songwriter Paul Heaton, with whom he formed a punk band, the Stomping Pond Frogs.
 He failed his A-level exams as he was focusing on playing music, and had to retake them.
 Cook moved to Brighton to attend Brighton Polytechnic from 1982 to 1985 and gained a 2:1 in British studies.
 In Brighton, he worked as a DJ and was taught how to mix by the DJ Carl Cox.
-He appeared as a porter in the music video for the 1982 song "Goody Two Shoes" by Adam Ant.
+He appeared as a reporter in the music video for the 1982 song "Goody Two Shoes" by Adam Ant.

 Career

 1985–1988: the Housemartins

 While Cook was in Brighton, Heaton formed a band, the Housemartins.
 When their original bassist quit in 1985, Cook moved to Hull to join them.
 Cook said he learned to play the bass guitar in about a week.
 In 1986, the Housemartins reached number one on the UK singles chart with a cover of the 1985 Isley-Jasper-Isley song "Caravan of Love".

 Cook was frustrated playing "white English pop" in the Housemartins.
 He was interested in hip-hop and dance music, but felt it was inappropriate for a white English man to work in this genre, and that no one would take him seriously.
 He was uncomfortable with acts such as Level 42 or Simply Red, who he felt "kind of pretend to be black".
 While with the Housemartins, Cook began working on dance music using a TEAC 144 Portastudio and Roland S-10 synthesiser, with no intention of releasing it.
 He also created a megamix, "The Finest Ingredients", that was played by the BBC DJ John Peel.

+Cook described "Adventures on the Wheels of Steel" by Grandmaster Flash as " a pivotal record in my development from wanting to be in a pop band to wanting to be a creative DJ… He was doing stuff with the records that I'd never heard done before: making a collage, playing one tune on top of another, cutting between two really quickly.
+It just blew my mind."